Functional and analytical cookies

 We do not share data with Google for any reasons other than those stated above and also do not use other Google services in combination with Google Analytics cookies, apart from the mutual exchange of web statistics and campaign statistics with our Google AdWords account, for the purposes of tracking website use and conversion events.
 This method of measurement data exchange results in no or only a very limited infringement of your privacy, as no personal information is collected and we do not use these data to adapt advertisements to your personal preferences.

-The information collected by Google is anonymized as far as possible in accordance with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) advice (in Dutch).
-Your IP address is partially masked (namely the last octet).
+The information collected by Google is anonymized as far as possible in accordance with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) advice.

 Google Tag Manager